Theater

 Icke’s masterpiece on Broadway

-Along with “Oedipus” at the Onassis Stegi, Icke’s masterpiece will be presented on Broadway.
-Starring Olivier Award winner Mark Strong (“Kingsman”) and Academy Award nominee Lesley Manville (“The Crown”), “Oedipus” on Broadway is “a gasp-inducing tale of truth and lies that sets the stage on fire.”
+Along with “Oedipus” at the Onassis Stegi, Icke’s masterpiece was presented on Broadway.
+Starring Olivier Award winner Mark Strong (“Kingsman”) and Academy Award nominee Lesley Manville (“The Crown”), “Oedipus” on Broadway was “a gasp-inducing tale of truth and lies that sets the stage on fire.”

 Credits